Private Journeys

 If you have purchased your flights through Journey Latin America, the international departure tax is usually included in the ticket.

-The cruise ship has well equipped cabins and passengers are welcome on the bridge.
+Our expedition cruise ships have well equipped cabins and passengers are welcome on the bridge.
 This voyage is for flexible, independent-minded travellers looking for an expedition-style experience.

 The cruise:

-Antarctica is very remote: once committed to your journey, you are at the mercy of the weather and ocean conditions, the melting and freezing of ice-packs, and the movement of icebergs.
+Antarctica and the sub-Antarctic islands are very remote: once committed to your journey, you are at the mercy of the weather and ocean conditions, the melting and freezing of ice-packs, and the movement of icebergs.
 This is expeditionary cruising: you will be facing the same environmental challenges as the early explorers, albeit in much greater comfort, and with the assistance of modern technology and communications.

 You must be in good health generally and you should be able to walk over slippery and rocky terrain for several hours per day.
-That said, the expedition is ship-based and physically not very demanding.
-Although you spend as much time as possible ashore, you are welcome to remain aboard the ship if you like.
+Although most people spend as much time as possible ashore, you are welcome to remain aboard the ship if you like.
 To join most excursions, you must be able to get up and down the steep gangway from the ship to the water level to board the Zodiacs.
 Staff will assist you in and out of the boats.
 This will become progressively easier with practice.

 There is a doctor on board but if you fall ill while on the cruise or have an accident it could be a long time and maybe an arduous journey before you return to a destination with good medical facilities, so bear this in mind if you have a pre-existing condition.